 - Colwell Bay (only the section right of the slipway) - pretty beach with only a small amount of sand but nice views towards Hurst Castle, toilets and pay and display parking.

-- St Helen's Beach.
-Popular beach with a cafe and a pay and display car park.
-There's also a National Trust car park which is free to members.
+- St Helen's Beach - popular beach with a café and a pay and display car park.
+There's also a National Trust car park, which is free to members.
 The water is usually shallow here so it has a large beach at low tide.
-It's very near to Nodes Point Holiday Park.
+It's very near to Nodes Point Holiday Park, which is a dog friendly resort.

-- Totland Bay.
-This is a confusing one, but I think that dogs are allowed all year round at Totland.
-I previously had it on the list of beaches which ban dogs in peak season, but Tess got in touch to say she thought I'd got it wrong.
+- Totland Bay - this is a confusing one, but I think that dogs are allowed all year round at Totland.
+I previously had it on the list of beaches that ban dogs in peak season, but Tess got in touch to say she thought I'd got it wrong.
 After further digging, I've concluded that Tess is probably right.
 It appears to be a private beach rather than one managed by the Isle of Wight Council.
 Please contact me (or blame Tess) if you think I'm wrong.

 Isle of WIght Beaches with a policy of no dogs from May to September

-- Springvale Beach and Seaview (ban on the main section of beach which stretches from The Boathouse pub down to the junction of Springvale Road, Oakhill Road and Duver Road, with a bit of dog friendly space either side)
+- Springvale Beach and Seaview has a ban on the main section of beach that stretches from The Boathouse pub down to the junction of Springvale Road, Oakhill Road and Duver Road, with a bit of dog friendly space either side.
+See the Springvale map.

-- Yaverland (no dogs allowed in the section in front of the car park, but dogs are allowed in the section to your left as you look out to sea from the car park)
+- Yaverland doesn't allow dogs in the section in front of the car park, but dogs are allowed in the huge beach to your left as you look out to sea from the car park.
+See the Yaverland map.

 Also, bear in mind that you can always walk your dog on a lead along the esplanades at Shanklin, Sandown, Ventnor, Appley, Cowes and other resorts.
 It is just the beaches which have dog exclusion zones.